whitej42/NetManager/README.md

 Network Management Application for automated configuration, management and monitoring of a network topology with enhanced security features

 ### System Functionality
+* Dislay current network topology to the user
 * Automatically configure IP addressing on the network
-* Automatically configure security policies set by the user using network security features
+* Automatically configure basic network hardware settings
+* Actively monitor network performance and security
 * Allow for individual device management without requiring direct access to the hardware
-* Actively monitor network performance and security
+* Automatically configure security policies set by the user by implementing network security features